rapha-tech/Retro-Ruler/README.md

 <img src="retro-ruler-V2.jpg"/>

-PCBway sent me free PCBs for prototyping a huge thanks to them!
+PCBway sent me free PCBs for prototyping, a huge thanks to them!
 Check out their website if you need cheap (and high quality) PCB prototyping. https://www.pcbway.com
-They spend more time checking your design files to find errors compared to JLCPCB!
+They spend more time checking your design files to avoid errors compared to JLCPCB!

 <img src="retro-ruler-V2-PCB.jpg"/>